Hrabal/TemPy/README.md

 >>> </html>
 ```

-You can also create blocks and put them togheter using the manipulation api:
+You can also create blocks and put them together using the manipulation api:
 ```python
 # basic_template.py
 from somewhere import links, foot_imgs